gluster/glupy/README.md

 The filename of your translator (without the .py extension) is passed to Glupy using the "module-name" option.

-So, for the "negative lookup" example translator, it would be something like this:
+So, for the "hello world" example translator, it would be something like this:

     $ sudo vi /var/lib/glusterd/nfs/nfs-server.vol

-    volume myvolume-negative
+    volume myvolume-helloworld
         type features/glupy
-        option module-name negative
+        option module-name helloworld
         subvolumes myvolume-write-behind
     end-volume